Martyna-krawczyk/nature-cycle-marketplace/README.md

 # README

 ## Natu[re]Cycle
 NatureCycle is an application which allows users to list their discarded kids bikes for sale.
-It is a traditional marketplace-style application with user registration, image uploads and a Stripe payment gateway.
+It is a traditional marketplace-style application with user registration, image uploads and a Stripe payment gateway for processing of deposit payments.

-## Motivation
+## Identification of the problem you are trying to solve by building this particular marketplace app
 Kids grow out of their clothes, shoes and uniforms, however, as a parent, the biggest lump-sum expense associated with our kids' growth would have to be the regular replacement of their bicycles.
 Have you ever walked down a suburban street and seen a discarded kids bike on the nature strip?
 They're usually lying there for a good week before someone picks them up and this is where they deteriorate the most, making them difficult to re-home.

+## Why is it a problem that needs solving?
 This application has been developed to:
 - make it easier to re-home unwanted bikes
 - get kids onto the right sized bike, sooner